ritchieng/deep-learning-wizard/docs/deep_learning/deep_reinforcement_learning_pytorch/bellman_mdp.md

 	1. State-value based: search for the optimal state-value function (goodness of action in the state)
 	2. Action-value based: search for the optimal action-value function (goodness of policy)
 	3. Actor-critic based: using both state-value and action-value function
-	4. Model based: attempts ot model the environment to find the best policy
+	4. Model based: attempts to model the environment to find the best policy
 	5. Model-free based: trial and error to optimize for the best policy to get the most rewards instead of modelling the environment explicitly

 ## Optimal Policy